 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 Wearing the correct type of socks is just as important as wearing the correct type of shoes.
-It is important that we provide our kids with breathable socks (especially for those kids who have sweaty feet) to keep their feet dry.
-If your child walks around with wet socks all day, they may develop several foot issues.
+It is important that we provide our kids with breathable socks (especially for those kids who have sweaty feet) to keep their feet dry and healthy.
+If your child walks around with wet socks all day, they may develop several foot issues that go from getting blisters to developing infections.

-Most children will run around in wet socks all day without complaining, so we need check our kids’ socks throughout the day to make sure they are not damp.
+Most children will run around in wet socks all day without complaining, so you need to constantly check your kids’ feet throughout the day to make sure they are not damp.
 Breathable shoes will help decrease sweat accumulation, but a combination of breathable shoes and breathable socks will considerably reduce the sweat and in some cases fully eliminate it.

-I actually wrote a post where I describe the best socks for children with sweaty feet here:
+I actually wrote a post where I describe the best socks for children with sweaty feet.
+Go to the link below:

 I hope I made you aware of the importance of providing your child with a pair of indoor shoes for school, and changed your mind to see that it’s not a waste of money; it addresses a safety issue and is a way of keeping the schools clean.

-I advise that if you want to make sure your kids shoes make it home safely, you should label them either by hand on the shoes or with personalized labels, which you can order.
+I advice that if you want to make sure your kids shoes make it home safely, you should label them either by hand on the shoes or with personalized labels,.

 Has your child’s school required a pair of indoor shoes for your child?
-Are you having trouble finding them?
-Have you found a particular pair that has worked well?
-Please share your thoughts and experiences below so we can all benefit from them!
+Have you tried any of the styles that I recommend?
+Please share your thoughts and experiences below so other parents can benefit from your experiences.